Albert State School: Founding and early development

+World War I

 A war memorial was built at the front of Albert State School and was unveiled by the Mayor of Maryborough, George Holbut, on 14 December 1917.
 It was a tall sandstone obelisk to commemorate past pupils killed during World War I, which was still ongoing at that time, and was built from donations by relatives and friends of the dead servicemen.
-It had 25 names on two of its four marble panels - another 18 names would later be added as the war continued.
+It had 25 names on two of its four marble panels – another 18 names would later be added as the war continued.
 Over time, the obelisk became the site for remembrance ceremonies for the school and local community.

+Post-World War I

 Over time, the Ferguson teaching building at Albert State School was altered to meet contemporary educational demands, particularly for improved lighting and ventilation.
 The Department of Public Works greatly improved the natural ventilation and lighting of classroom interiors, experimenting with different combinations of roof ventilators, ceiling and wall vents, larger windows, dormer windows and ducting.
 Achieving an ideal or even adequate level of natural light in classrooms, without glare, was of critical importance to educationalists and consequently it became central to the design and layout of all school buildings.
 Existing lowset buildings were raised for increased ventilation with the added benefit of providing a covered play space in the understorey.
 In 1926 the Ferguson teaching building at Albert State School was raised on tall brick piers and the ground underneath was concreted to create a large, understorey play space.

 Another standard alteration was to the fenestration and classroom size of existing buildings.
 At schools across the state, windows were enlarged and sills lowered to let in more light generally.
 Smaller classrooms provided a greater amount of natural light so large classrooms were subdivided.
 Interiors became lighter and airier and met with immediate approval from educationalists.
 During the 1920s and 1930s alterations were made to the vast majority of older school buildings to upgrade their lighting and ventilation.
 Although these changes occurred at Albert State School, it was to a lesser extent than most schools, with the Ferguson teaching building retaining most of its high-level windows.
 However, the existing windows in the gable walls facing the street were enlarged using banks of casements to brighten and better ventilate the rooms.
 In addition, all but one of the classrooms were divided with new partitions to create smaller rooms.